avnet-iotconnect/iotc-python-rest-api/README.md

 # iotc-python-rest-api
-This project is the Python interface for IoTConnect REST API.
+This project is the Python interface for /IOTCONNECT REST API.

-The project provides a limited set of essential Python interfaces for the IoTConnect REST API. with the primary focus on to providing architecture that can be easily expanded by future feature additions.
+The project provides a limited set of essential Python interfaces for the /IOTCONNECT REST API. with the primary focus on to providing architecture that can be easily expanded by future feature additions.
 Additional REST API interfaces can be easily implemented by your custom applications when using the provided facilities.